 FUSCHIA PINK SAPPHIRE:

-The intense fuschia pink sapphire makes for a show stopper with their extreme luster and brilliance.
-Burma pink sapphires generally come in a characteristic fuschia shade.
+The intense Fuschia pink sapphire makes for a show stopper with its extreme luster and brilliance.
+Burma pink sapphires generally come in a characteristic Fuschia shade.
 Fuschia pink sapphires have a lighter, airier look than hot pink sapphires and pair fantastically with white diamonds.

 BUBBLEGUM PINK SAPPHIRE:

-This fun colour is classified as a medium pink sapphire.
-It derives its name from the eye-catching colour of the classic pink bubblegum and is very popular in Asian and South-East Asian markets.
-Available in a number of cuts, like ovals, pears, cabochons and cushion, bubblegum pink sapphires are the most popular color of pink sapphires.
+This fun color is classified as a medium pink sapphire.
+It derives its name from the eye-catching color of the classic pink bubblegum and is very popular in Asian and South-East Asian markets.
+Available in a number of cuts, like ovals, pears, cabochons, and cushions, bubblegum pink sapphires are the most popular color of pink sapphires.

 PADPARADSCHA PINK SAPPHIRE:

-Considered the world’s rarest sapphire, the Padparadscha sapphire is prized by gemstone collector’s because of their limited geographical availability.
-Padparadscha sapphires derive their name from the Sinhalese word for “lotus blossom”, which have a distinct salmon pink color.
+Considered the world’s rarest sapphire, the Padparadscha sapphire is prized by gemstone collectors because of its limited geographical availability.
+Padparadscha sapphires derive their name from the Sinhalese word for “lotus blossom”, which has a distinct salmon pink color.
 This gentle but stunning orangish pink sapphire is primarily found in the mines of Sri Lanka and smaller deposits have also been found in Madagascar.
-The Sri Lankan Padparadscha sapphires are highly valued around the world for their unique color and no two stones are of the same, be it in terms of color, cut or shape.
+The Sri Lankan Padparadscha sapphires are highly valued around the world for their unique color and no two stones are of the same, be it in terms of color, cut, or shape.
 However, when heat treated for color intensification, the Madagascar padparadscha sapphires are valued over Ceylon ones as the former requires much lower heating temperatures than the latter.

 PASTEL PINK SAPPHIRE:

 By the rule of thumb: Lighter colored stones Deeper cuts Appears deeper and darker.
-Darker colored stones Shallow cuts Appears lighter and softens the stone.
+Darker colored stones Shallow cuts Appear lighter and softens the stone.